dune3d/dune3d-docs/simple-part.rst

 To set its height, right click on one of the vertical lines and select "Constrain distance".
-If nothing appears, turn off the solid model by clicking on the box next to "Body" in the left side of the window and drag the number so that it's outside of the solid model.
+If nothing appears, turn off the solid model by clicking on the cube next to "Body" in the left side of the window and drag the number so that it's outside of the solid model.
 You may then re-enable the solid model and enter a distance value.